klahrich/chiefhustler/content/diary/69-revisiting-blog-purpose.md

 ---
 title: "#69 - Revisiting the purpose of journaling"
-summary: "Why I write, and I why I want to own fewer stocks"
+summary: "Why I write, and I why I want to own fewer stocks."
 date: 2022-09-16T14:07:27-04:00
 draft: false
 categories: ['investing']
 ---

-# Revisiting the question: why do I write?
+# Why do I write?

 A long, long time ago I tried to justify the existence of this "blog" if you want to call it that.
 I wrote about it [here](/posts/why-write/).